K. Danse (en)

-The choreographic approach of the Compagnie K. Danse develops a contemporary movement language by the dialectic confrontation between the physical body (lived, experienced) and the visual body (seen, virtual).
+The choreographic approach of the Compagnie K. Danse develops a contemporary movement language by the dialectic confrontation between the physical body (lived, experienced) and the visual body (seen, virtual). full bio

 The performances question the borders between fiction and reality, the social construction of the body, and the psychological structures in human relationships.

-They investigate various digital technologies:
+They investigate a wide variety of digital technologies:

-_ Errance 2015 (interactive installation-performance-physical audience participation)
+_ Errance 2015, Metaphorá 2016 (interactive installation-performance-physical audience participation) with duo 1minute69

 _ Monster 2014 (visual design and digital scenography) with duo 1minute69